Code-Institute-Submissions/milestone-project-1-done-london/README.md

 #### Shop

-The Shop page features a **shop heading** styled in a similar style to the navigation bar and inkeeping with the overall style and presentation of the website.
+The Shop page features a **hero image** followed by a **shop heading** styled in a similar style to the navigation bar and inkeeping with the overall style and presentation of the website.
 Below this are images of the range of products on offer.
 Each image is a link to the product page which will have a more detailed product description and information about sizing, ordering etc. (this functionality is beyond the scope of this project but is a feature that will be added at a later date - see "Features to Implement in Future" section below).
 Below the product image is a brief description of the product and below that is the price.
 Under the product image is an **"Add to basket"** button which will add the item to the visitors basket (this functionality is beyond the scope of this project but is a feature that will be added at a later date - see "Features to Implement in Future" section below).
 The Shop page is layed out in columns of **Bootstrap cards** with an image, supporting text and an "Add to basket" button, 2 columns wide for mobile devices and 4 columns wide for tablet and desktop.